-Insuring your possessions and your vehicle with the same company is a great way to unlock additional savings.
+Bundling your tenant and car insurance is a great way to unlock additional savings.
 Most insurers will throw in extra benefits and guarantees if you bundle your home and auto insurance.
 Plus, doing business with just one insurer will make your life that much easier if you have questions or need to make changes.

 Being proactive about home security has the added benefit of bringing down the cost of your insurance.
-Insurance companies offer a discount when you install an alarm system—especially if it’s connected to an operating centre.
+Insurance companies offer a discount when you install an alarm system—especially if it’s connected to an operating center.
 Thinking about getting a water‑leak detector?
 Good idea!
-It’s pretty simple stuff, really: by securing your home, you multiply your chances to save.
+It’s pretty simple stuff, really: by securing your home, you multiply your chances of saving.

-Raising your premium can be a good way to save.
+Increasing your deductible can be a good way to save on your monthly tenant insurance payment.
 Of course, you need to make sure that in the case of a loss, you have the means to pay your premium.
 Before you raise your premium, be sure to do that math: how much will you save and how much would you be able to pay if you have to make a claim?

 You can sometimes save just by sharing information with your insurer.
 Students living away from home are generally covered by their parents’ policy.
 Then again, even as a student, you may need your own insurance.

 Did you know that insurers offer student discounts?
 If you’re a full‑time college or university student, depending on your age, you may qualify for a discounted rate on tenant insurance.
-Along the same line, if you’re a member of a professional order, let your insurer know!
+Along the same line, if you’re a university graduate, let your insurer know!
 There may be a discount with your name on it.

 To sum it up: your best bet is to provide details and ask questions.
 Insurers love to let you know what they can offer you.